 This visa type can’t be used as a way to permanently move to New Zealand from Canada and if the Canadian citizen will want to relocate here on a permanent basis, then he or she will need to apply for other types of visas.
 Our immigration lawyer in New Zealand can provide legal advice on the basic options that can lead to permanent relocation in this country.
 With regards to the issuance of the Working Holiday Visa for Canadians, the following apply:

-- the length of stay in New Zealand can vary from 12 months to 23 months;
+- one can relocate to New Zealand for a period of 12 months to 23 months;

 - when applying for this visa, the Canadian citizens can opt either for a 12 months visa, either for a 23 months visa;